Nicozwy/CofCED/README.md

  <p align="center"> </p>
 </p>

 For `A Coarse-to-fine Cascaded Evidence-Distillation Neural Network for Explainable Fake News Detection` accepted by COLING 2022. `CofCED` is an explainable method proposed by this paper.
+We present the first study on explainable fake news detection directly utilizing the wisdom of crowds (raw reports), alleviating the dependency on fact-checked reports.

-### Datasets
+### Datasets (based on raw reports)
 - [RAWFC](https://github.com/Nicozwy/CofCED/tree/main/Datasets/RAWFC)
 - [LIAR-RAW](https://github.com/Nicozwy/CofCED/tree/main/Datasets/LIAR-RAW)